-To complete an import declaration, you will need the commodity codes of the goods you wish to import.
+To complete an import declaration, you will need the commodity codes of the goods you wish to import to the UK.

-When you import goods from a third country, which will include EU member states, as from January 1, 2021, you must declare the value of your goods to HMRC.
-This value is the basis for determining the amount of customs duty and import VAT you have to pay for the import.
+When you import goods to the UK from a third country, which includes EU member states since January 1, 2021, you must declare the value of your goods to HMRC.
+This value is the basis for determining the amount of customs duty and import VAT you have to pay for the import to the UK.
 It is also needed for trade statistics.

-You might need an import licence or certificate if you're importing goods, such as plant or animal products, or controlled goods, such as drugs, chemicals, or weapons.
-You need to apply for an import licence and get any other necessary documents or certificates before importing.
+You might need an import licence or certificate if you import certain goods to the UK, such as plant or animal products, or controlled goods, such as drugs, chemicals, or weapons.
+You need to apply for an import licence and get any other necessary documents or certificates before you import to the UK.

-For businesses importing goods into the UK from EU countries after Brexit, import VAT will normally be levied when the goods enter the UK.
-However, if you are a UK VAT-registered company, you may be entitled to postponed accounting for import VAT on your VAT Return instead.
-This is possible if you use the goods you import in your business and include your EORI and VAT registration number in your import declaration.
+For businesses importing goods to the UK from third countries, import VAT will normally be levied when the goods enter the UK.
+However, if you are a UK VAT-registered company, you may be entitled to postpone accounting for import VAT on your VAT Return instead.
+This is possible if you use the goods you import to the UK in your business and include your EORI and VAT registration number in your import declaration.

 The customs procedure codes (CPCs) identify the customs and/or excise regimes which goods are being entered into and removed from (where this applies).
 You will need to select the correct CPC for your goods before completing your import declaration.

-AEB’s Import Filing: CHIEF software supports you in filing your own import declarations.
+AEB’s Import Filing: CHIEF/CDS software supports you in filing your own import declarations.
 You will have to enter all the data required for your import declaration including the information gathered while completing the steps above.
-Additionally, you will need to enter information on the goods you import, such as the departure point and destination and the type, amount, and packaging of your goods.
+Additionally, you will need to enter information on the goods you import to the UK, such as the departure point and destination and the type, amount, and packaging of your goods.
 After completing data entry, a process flow with multiple stages will be triggered until your goods reach their final destination.
-Import Filing: CHIEF will accompany and guide you on every step of the way.
+Import Filing: CHIEF/CDS will accompany and guide you on every step of the way.